-Becky Reichard holds the position of associate professor in the Division of Behavioral and Organizational Sciences at Claremont Graduate University.
+Becky Reichard holds the position of full professor in the Division of Behavioral and Organizational Sciences and the Drucker School of Management at Claremont Graduate University.
 Reichard regularly conducts research, teaches, and consults on organizational behavior and leader development topics.

 Reichard’s research focuses on helping people better understand, predict, and accelerate the development of leaders, particularly those historically underrepresented in leadership roles, such as women, BIPOC, and LGBTQ+ individuals.
 To further this, she examines the psychological processes through which leaders develop: receiving feedback, goal striving, self-views, implicit theories, and leader developmental readiness, as well as the role of non-work contexts in leader development.